torbsd/torbsd.github.io/blog.md

 _If I had seen all this sooner, I wonder if it would have been worthwhile to have suggested tackling *BSD Tor packages be a hack topic at the recent Tor Project Hack Day in Seattle this weekend?
 Perhaps there'll be a future chance?_

 It wasn't an explcit topic in Seattle, but there was a fruitful discussion about diversity, and not just operating system diversity.
-There were also a number of informal discussions on the topic, but the ball is really in TDP's court right now.
-TDP will need more TP involvement in the near future.
+There were also a number of informal discussions on the topic, but the ball is really in __TDP's__ court right now. __TDP__ will need more TP involvement in the near future.

 Regarding a version of TAILS on a BSD: _It will never happen as *BSD kernels are notorious for being behind in their support for the latest Intel CPUs._

 This is really just [FUD](https://en.wikipedia.org/wiki/Fear,_uncertainty_and_doubt): the vast majority of hardware is well-supported by the BSDs.
 OpenBSD is refreshingly intransigent about signing non-disclosure agreements, which can mean lack of support for some hardware, but they do distribute firmware for some wireless cards and other devices.
 Without that stance, a lot of open source development would never occur.
+"Open source operating system" would like mean a collection of mysterious bloated binaries with a "Certified Open Source" sticker slapped on the product.

-Producing a TAILS-like alternative based on OpenBSD has been a goal of TDP since its inception.
+Producing a TAILS-like alternative based on OpenBSD has been a goal of __TDP__ since its inception.
 We're still on the first step: porting TBB to OpenBSD.

 And again regarding the RFC5961 issue in Linux: _the argument should just be about having diverse kernels, because saying a known bug "proves" one of them to be inherently inferior is actually a temporary fact.
 In using a diversity argument and avoiding a comparative argument, I'd expect more support for *BSDs will be attracted from thinking people._